Only 3 Countries in the World Produce It: Rostec Presents LifeStream HEPAR Complex for Maintaining the Viability of Donor Livers

 LifeStream HEPAR Complex

-The equipment allows you to assess and improve the functional state of the liver, as well as provide artificial blood circulation in the organ until it is transplanted.
+The equipment allows to assess and improve the functional state of the liver, as well as provide artificial blood circulation in the organ until it is transplanted.

 Features of LifeStream HEPAR